2:01 PM 6/30/2009 Eagle Talk

 Joe Beyrle II is a Vietnam War survivor of the 101st Airborne, and an avid WW2 history buff.
 His dad is the Joe Beyrle of I/506th PIR, who is the subject of the book 'The Simple Sounds of Freedom', more recently re-published with the title:'Behind Enemy Lines'.
 The photo of Joe at left was taken in Vietnam in 1969, when Joe was a member of the 326th Airborne Engineer Bn.
 The more recent photo at right, shows what Joe looks like today.

-Barb and Mike Bigalke(r) are longtime friends of the webmaster.
+Barb and Mike Bigalke(l) are longtime friends of the webmaster.
 Mike is a retired mailman, and an avid Airborne collector and history buff.
-Mike does many living history presentations at schools in his area of Northern Illinois.
 The Bigalkes reside in Marengo, IL.

-IAIN Bramwell (l) resides in Manchester, England, and is a WW2 history buff with main emphasis on the Airborne landings of the Normandy Invasion.
+IAIN Bramwell (r) resides in Manchester, England, and is a WW2 history buff with main emphasis on the Airborne landings of the Normandy Invasion.

 Robert 'Drew' Cook (r) is an avid Airborne History buff and a policeman in Cincinatti, OH.
 A long time Airborne History buff, Drew is a detail guy, who frequently corrects and informs the webmaster on various facts.
 Drew went to Normandy with me in 2000.